sanjeev-kumar-singh-dev/ecommerce-backend-api/README.txt

 So don't get tensed.

-You simply have to follow my youtube video, where I have shown each and every functionalities of the project, so just follow that and try to perform all the functionalities as shown in my youtube video, you'll also get familiar about the project.
+You simply have to follow my code, where I have shown each and every functionalities of the project, so just follow  code snippet that and try to perform all the functionalities as shown in my  , you'll also get familiar about the project.

 ADMIN CREDENTIAL:     (this is harded coded, check main class)